 Tony has authored a number of WA Labor discussion papers in the area of education and domestic violence and drafted a number of private members bills.

-He is deputy chair of the Community Development & Justice Standing Committee and is the Parliamentary Secretary to the Leader of the Opposition; Parliamentary Secretary to the Shadow Minister for Education and Shadow Minister Multi-Cultural Interests.
+He is Chairman of the Western Australian Legislative Assembly Public Accounts Committee, and while in opposition he was Deputy Chair of the Community Development & Justice Standing Committee and is the Parliamentary Secretary to the Leader of the Opposition; Parliamentary Secretary to the Shadow Minister for Education and Shadow Minister Multi-Cultural Interests.